vanphuc1208/RAM-with-Verilog/README.md

 - Goal: design, validate, and synthesize a RAM memory.

 ## About the Project layout:
-- top_ram.v: implement the PWM.
+- top_ram.v: implement the RAM.
 - top_ramtb.v: validate the operation of RAM using waveform and file IO(data.txt).

 ## About the Operation: